ATh0ft/ai-cloud-lab-shared-files/download-container-images.md

 We need to use Singularity to download the container image and in order to run Singularity, we must run it through the Slurm queueing system using the command `srun`.

-To download the container image to your AI-LAB instance paste the url to the container image like so:
+To download the container image to your directory paste the url to the container image like so:

 `srun --mem 40G singularity pull docker://nvcr.io/nvidia/tensorflow:24.03-tf2-py3`